galactic-forensics/iniabu/docs/index.rst

 Functions that are useful for everyday's life as an astrophysicist, cosmo-, or geochemist, are here made available in an easy to use interface.
-You can find more information on the scientific background :doc:`here <background>`.
+More information can also be found in the :doc:`scientific background section <background>`.
 Aside from querying the databases, the ``iniabu`` tool allows you directly to calculate isotope ratios,